sas448/CS1632_Fall2020/syllabus.md

 ## WEEK 1 (Week of 17 AUG)

+* Class 2: Course organization and Syllabus
-* Class 2: Syllabus, Java Assessment Exercise
+  * Do the Java Assessment Exercise (due 8/28)
+  * Fill out the Partnership Contract (due 8/28)

 ## WEEK 2 (Week of 24 AUG)

 * Class 1: Introduction to Software QA